Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 By now, you should be wondering what dogs foods are on the market that don't contain chicken byproducts.
 Well, gladly there are many.
 Here are a few.
 Please notice that this is only a list of dog foods free of chicken byproducts.
 For nutritional advice tailored to your dog, please seek the advice of a veterinary nutritionist.

 Blue Buffalo contains real chicken, fish, or lamb as the first ingredients.
 Add on top of that there are also some healthy garden veggies, whole grains and fruit.
-Best of all, not only doesn't the Life Protection Formula contain no chicken or poultry byproduct meals, it's also free of corn, wheat, soy and artificial ingredients.
+Best of all, not only doesn't the Life Protection Formula contain no chicken or poultry byproduct meals, but it's also free of corn, wheat, soy and artificial ingredients.

 Nutro produces a line of lip-smacking dog food made of high-quality, natural ingredients evaluated by a team of experts including researchers, veterinarians and animal nutritionists.
 If dog food made of U.S. farm-raised chicken and pasture-fed lamb sounds attractive, you and your dog will both love Natural Choice dog food.
 Forget about chicken byproduct meals, corn, corn gluten meal, wheat, rice flour soy protein, artificial colors, flavors or preservatives; these are all not part of the deal.

 Flint River Ranch

-*Warning: While Flint River Ranch makes claims of its food being "human grade", consider that the Association of American Feed Control Officials considers the term misleading, unless all the ingredients along with the processing methods, meet the strict FDA and USDA requirements.
+*Note: While Flint River Ranch makes claims of its food being "human grade", consider that the Association of American Feed Control Officials considers the term misleading, unless all the ingredients along with the processing methods, meet the strict FDA and USDA requirements.
 For more on this read " Natural, Human Grade, Organic Dog Food: Really?"